emmanuelkamala/tic-tac-toe-testing/README.md

 # Description
-This is the testing of one of the game object in the tic-tac-toe testing project.
-We have used RSpec unit testing framework.
+This project requires us to use a testing framework to test our code from the tic-tac-toe game project.
+We have included the original game files that we built, and also the testing folder that contains testing files for each methods used in each object created.
+To accomplish this, we have used RSpec unit testing framework.

 # Contributors
 <a href="http://github.com/emmanuelkamala">Emmanuel Kamala</a><br>